mkhotamirais/job-hst-be/README.md

   ```

 4. **Add the .env file**
+Create .env file at the root of the project.
 Add the following configuration setting:

   ```
   PORT=5000